A light- and heat-seeking vine-inspired robot with material-level responsiveness: Introduction

-Distributed control \cite{bullo2009distributed} is a different paradigm that has the potential to address these challenges, and a version of it is found in biological vines and roots \cite{forde2001nutritional}.
-In these natural systems, growth is directed by environmental cues sensed by each individual vine or root without any central processing.
-For root systems, hundreds or even thousands of individual roots can simultaneously steer.
-Further, if some of the vines or roots are damaged or removed, the others remain fully functional.
-In robotics, swarms and collectives demonstrate effective use of distributed control (e.g., \cite{krishnan2018distributed,bandyopadhyay2017probabilistic,yamaguchi2001distributed}).
+Although all of these methods of controlling the steering direction of growing robots work, they require electronic sensors attached to the robot's body and either a human operator or controller to implement steering.
+Further, each degree of freedom requires an actuator and a connection to pass a signal.
+Such steering mechanisms for previous vine robots include motorized pull tendons (e.g., \cite{wang2020dexterous}), pneumatically-controlled latches (e.g., \cite{hawkes2017soft}), and artificial muscles (e.g., \cite{CoadRAM2019,greer2018soft,selvaggio2020obstacle}).

-In practical terms, implementation of such a distributed control scheme in a robot containing many vine-like tendrils, requires that the sensing-control-actuation system found in each tendril is simple and inexpensive.
-Current steering mechanisms for vine robots, including motorized pull tendons (e.g., \cite{wang2020dexterous}), pneumatically-controlled latches (e.g., \cite{hawkes2017soft}), and artificial muscles (e.g., \cite{CoadRAM2019,greer2018soft,selvaggio2020obstacle}), all require electronic sensing, control, and power, limiting their use in highly parallelized distributed control systems.
 A promising alternative is a “material-level” scheme that leverages the intrinsic materials properties of the soft robot body.
-The capabilities of a number of functional materials to sense, compute, or actuate in response to external stimuli (such as heat, light, electromagnetic fields, or chemical conditions) have been demonstrated \cite{shen2020stimuli, zhao2021stimuli}.
-Among these, thermal stimuli are particularly promising due to the availability of phase change materials that can undergo significant changes in properties or volume as a function of temperature \cite{photothermalRef1,photothermalRef2}.
+Broadly speaking, this concept has been demonstrated in growing robots that passively deform in response to obstacles to navigate their environment \cite{greer2018obstacle,sadeghi2020passive}.
+Outside of growing robots, the capabilities of a number of functional materials to respond to external stimuli (such as light, heat, electromagnetic fields, or chemical conditions) have been demonstrated \cite{shen2020stimuli, zhao2021stimuli}.
+Among these, light and heat are particularly promising due to recent work on photothermal actuators \cite{photothermalRef1,photothermalRef2, hiraki2020laser}.